 What you need to know about the German housing market

 Accommodation prices in Germany are determined by the size of a home and the number of rooms (kitchens, bathrooms & toilets are not included).
-Most of the houses or apartments are let unfurnished, however, if you are looking for a partly or completely furnished home, you will always find some exceptions.
+Most of the houses or apartments are let unfurnished, if you are looking for a partly or furnished home you will always find some exceptions.

 A helpful tool to compare current leases is a table called the Mietspiegel.
 It is published for each city or city district and shows the average of current rents.
-The Mietspiegel can be found online, https://www.immowelt.de/immobilienpreise/deutschland/Mietspiegel.
+The Mietspiegel can be found online, e.g. https://www.immowelt.de/immobilienpreise/deutschland/mietspiegel.

 The first steps in finding an accommodation

 Sometimes it can be easier to find a place once you have arrived.
-Therefore, you might consider a temporary accommodation for the first weeks or months.
+Therefore, you might consider a temporary accommodation.
 Many hotels and bed-and-breakfasts establishments cater for long time guests and offer reduced weekly or monthly rates.
 Another option is to look online for temporary flats, e.g. http://www.tempoflat.com/welcome/.

 Even if you are quite familiar with the German language, it might be difficult to understand the typical German rental expressions.
 Below you find a glossary with key words and abbreviations, which are commonly used on the German housing market, especially when you search online or through newspaper ads.